 Differences Between DUI Charges Involving Alcohol And Cocaine

-Unlike states that make it illegal to drive with any detectable amount of cocaine in a driver’s blood, California has no “per se” offense for cocaine.
-A blood test might establish that the accused used cocaine, but California’s DUI law requires the prosecution to prove that the accused driver was under the influence of cocaine while driving.
+Unlike states that make it illegal to drive with any detectable amount of cocaine in a driver’s blood, Orange County has no “per se” offense for cocaine.
+A blood test might establish that the accused used cocaine, but Orange County’s DUI law requires the prosecution to prove that the accused driver was under the influence of cocaine while driving.

 Unlike alcohol, cocaine does not diminish a driver’s alertness or make a driver sleepy.
 While a drunk driver’s impaired ability to drive safely is often obvious, it is much more difficult for a prosecutor to prove that a driver who used cocaine meets the legal definition of “under the influence.”
 Prosecutors usually attempt to use observations of bad driving as proof of impairment, but when a driver swerves or crosses a centerline, an innocent explanation often provides a defense to the charge.